-5 There should be high-level commitment at the political level to securing equivalence of mental healthcare for persons under the responsibility of prison services and probation agencies, with the necessary resources, infrastructure and support for implementation.
-(Council of Europe White Paper regarding the management of persons with mental disorders by the prisons and probation services (CM (2023)3-add) (White Paper) 7.1.a).).
+6 There should be high-level commitment at the political level to securing equivalence of mental healthcare for persons under the responsibility of prison and probation services, with the necessary resources, infrastructure and support for implementation.
+(Council of Europe White Paper regarding the management of persons with mental disorders by the prisons and probation services (CM (2023)3-add) (White Paper) 7.1.a).
+Emphasis should be on achieving the same quality of health care for prisoners and probationers as for other members of the public, even if the means of delivering it may vary.
+The use of the words "at least" indicates that it some instances more mental health services may need to be provided for prisoners and probationers than is available in the wider community.
 Member states should ensure that policy governing mental healthcare for persons held in the prison system or under the supervision of probation agencies, is an intrinsic part of national mental health policy, with high priority placed on the steps necessary to secure equivalence of care.
-Where the national healthcare system gives users a voice in shaping mental health care interventions, steps should be taken to ensure that prisoners and probationers can exercise this right.
-Should this be said?
-In the commentary?
-In a rule?
-At all?
-E.G: "Service users should be involved in the development of these interventions, e.g., trauma informed care in women's prisons."
-(White Paper)
+The meaning of equivalence of health care of all kinds is spelled out in Article 10 of the Recommendation R (98) 7 concerning the ethical and organisational aspects of health care in prison.
+Note also that the mental health needs of prisoners and probationers may differ according to their gender or other characteristics that need to be considered systematically to ensure substantive equality of treatment.

-6 It is important that information be provided in a form that takes into account the cognitive und linguistic abilities of prisoners and probationers.
+7 It is important that information be provided in a form that takes into account the cognitive und linguistic abilities of prisoners and probationers.